 Plaintiff received treatment for many months for her injuries caused by the truck accident.
 A doctor prescribed prescription medication for her migraines.
 Over time, the migraines went away.
 However, chiropractic treatment provided very little relief for her neck and back pain.
 The plaintiff underwent multiple epidural steroid injections in order to relieve the neck and back pain.
 While the medical treatment provided substantial relief to the plaintiff, she will likely live with pain for the rest of her life.

-The medical bills were proven up with affidavits from the medical providers that treated plaintiff for her injuries related to the truck accident.
-If the case had proceeded to trial, a treating physician would have testified about plaintiff’s treatment for her injuries caused by the collision.
+The medical bills were proven with affidavits from the medical providers that treated the plaintiff for her injuries related to the truck accident.
+If the case had proceeded to trial, a treating physician would have testified about the plaintiff’s treatment for her injuries caused by the collision.